forsys-sp/forsysr/README.md

 ### Loading data

-Although the *forsys* can support many different types of treatment unit data, here our treatment units are represented as polygons in a spatial vector format.
+Although *forsys* can support many different types of treatment unit data, here our treatment units are represented as polygons in a spatial vector format.
 Each polygon represents a different treatment unit.